AmbaRick/TR4-ToDoAPI/README.md

 - Delete existing to-do list items

 ## Installation

-Prerequisites:
+**Prerequisites**:

-•	Ensure you have MongoDb Installed on your local computer or use Atlas (cloud version)
+Ensure you have MongoDb Installed on your local computer or use Atlas (cloud version)

 1. Navigate to the project directory.

 2. Install dependencies using `dotnet restore`.

 3. Set up MongoDB and configure connection string in `appsettings.json`.

    Format below:
 CustomerDatabase": {
     "ConnectionString": "URL To Database",
     "DatabaseName": "Name of Database",
     "CollectionName": "Name of collection"
   },

-5. Run the application using `dotnet run`.
+4. Run the application using `dotnet run`.

 #Endpoints

 Below are the endpoints structure detailed:

 •	GET: /api/todoitem/   - Returns all the ToDo items
 •	GET: /api/todoitem/{id} – Return a ToDoItem based on passed ID
 •	POST: /api/todoitem/ - Creates a new ToDo item – using ToDOItem listed object below
 •	PUT:  /api/todoitem/{id}    - Updates the ToDo item of passed in ID using ToDOItem listed object
 •	DELETE:  /api/todoitem/{id}    - Deletes a ToDo item based on passed ID

-•	GET /api/todo: Get all todos.
-•	GET /api/todo/{id}: Get a todo by its ID.
-•	POST /api/todo: Create a new todo.
-•	PUT /api/todo/{id}: Update an existing todo.
-•	DELETE /api/todo/{id}: Delete a todo by its ID.

 Example json for ToDoItem
 {